Kenquak/.github/profile/README.md

 We are not very experienced coders so feel free to commit any suggestions.

 ## 🏆We are currently working on:
-  faucet claimer, PythonBot,our own website
+  faucet claimer, LinkvertiseBot,our own website
 ## 🔔 What we are learning right now:
 - C++
 - JavaScript